-Build a Retrieval Augmented Generation (RAG) App
+Build a Retrieval Augmented Generation (RAG) App: Part 1

 One of the most powerful applications enabled by LLMs is sophisticated question-answering (Q&A) chatbots.
 These are applications that can answer questions about specific source information.
 These applications use a technique known as Retrieval Augmented Generation, or RAG.